enthought/mayavi/docs/source/mayavi/installation.rst

 Requirements for manual installs ................................

-If you are not using full, ready-made, scientific Python distribution, you need to satisfy Mayavi's requirements.
+If you are not using a full, ready-made, scientific Python distribution, you need to satisfy Mayavi's requirements.
 However, depending on your installation procedure, these requirements may be automatically done for you (see the following sections).